tmcnichol/tmcnio-project2-memory-game-fend/README.md

 ## Contributing

-This repository is in the process of being reviewed for completion credit as part of the Front End Web Developer Nanodegree Program.
+This repository is in the process of being reviewed for completion credit as part of the Udacity Front End Web Developer Nanodegree Program.
 Therefore, I most likely will not accept pull requests until I have received instructor feedback and complete this project.